ivanshnagpal/Paytm_Merchant_Payments-Independent_Case_Study/README.md

 - `ASSUMPTIONS.md` — evidence grades per claim, full source-conflict table with resolutions, complete list of author-constructed content, methodology note.
 - `NEWSLETTER.md` — condensed standalone essay for the LinkedIn Newsletter.

-**D. Day number and queue note**

-This entry occupies Day 36.
-The scheduled queue's entry 36 was AppsFlyer, which was already published as Day 35, so this entry advances to queue entry 37 (Paytm).
-Queue entries 29 (Razorpay), 30 (Freshworks), 31 (InMobi) and 32 (Groww) were skipped because those day slots were occupied by companies outside the queue — Day 29 Google Ads, Day 30 Meta Ads, Day 31 ChatGPT, Day 32 Sarvam AI.
-With Paytm published, the ordered queue supplied for this challenge is exhausted.

----

-*Day 36 of 90 — 90-Day PM Case Study Challenge by Gaurav Singh*